Luis Concha Córdoba: Biography

 President of the committee for the 1925 Holy Year, he was also Sub-Promoter of the Faith in the informative process for the beatification of Ezequiel Moreno y Díaz, OAR, who was later canonized by Pope John Paul II on October 11, 1992.
 From 1933 to 1934, Concha served as a canon theologian of Bogotá's cathedral chapter and as secretary of the archdiocesan curia.
 He then worked as a general assistant to Catholic Action, and archdiocesan chancellor before becoming substitute to the Vicar General in 1934.

 On July 13, 1935, Concha was appointed Bishop of Manizales by Pope Pius XI.
 He received his episcopal consecration on the following November 30 from Archbishop Ismael Perdomo, with Bishops Francisco Cristóbal Toro and Crisanto Luque Sánchez serving as co-consecrators, in the Cathedral of Bogotá.
 Concha became an Archbishop when his diocese was elevated to the rank of a metropolitan archdiocese on May 10, 1954.

 Concha was later named Archbishop of Bogotá and thus Primate of the Church in Colombia on May 18, 1959.
 The next day, on May 19, he was made Vicar of the Catholic Military Ordinariate of Colombia.
 He also served as President of the Colombian Episcopal Conference.

 Pope John XXIII made him Cardinal-Priest of S. Maria Nuova in the consistory of January 16, 1961.
 The Colombian primate attended the Second Vatican Council from 1962 to 1965, and was one of the cardinal electors who participated in the 1963 papal conclave that selected Pope Paul VI.
-Concha was staunchly conservative, and so Colombia was slow in implementing the reforms of the Council He even prohibited any funeral Masses from being celebrated for liberation theologian, Camilo Torres Restrepo.
+Concha was staunchly conservative, and so Colombia was slow in implementing the reforms of the Council.
+He even prohibited any funeral Masses from being celebrated for Colombian priest and ELN guerilla Camilo Torres Restrepo.
 Concha resigned as Bogotá's archbishop on July 22, 1972, and military vicar of Colombia on the following July 29.

 The Cardinal died after a long and painful illness at Clínica de Marly in Bogotá, aged 83, where he is buried in the cathedral.